Kilimanjaro Trek Rongai

 Day 5 Kibo Camp (4700m)

-Continue ascent to Kibo Camp, crossing the saddle between Mawenzi and Kibo.
+Advance to Kibo Camp, crossing the saddle between Mawenzi and Kibo.
 This will take 4 to 5 hours.
-The remainder of the day is spent resting in preparation for the final ascent, which begins at midnight.
+The remainder of the day is spent resting in preparation for the final ascent at midnight.

 Day 6 Summit at Uhuru Peak (5895m) – Horombo hut (3720m)

-Rise before midnight, and then the going really gets tough.
-The first section of the trail is a rocky path, which then zigzags up to Gillman’s point (5681m), on the crater rim.
+Rise a bit before midnight.
+Then the going really gets tough.
+The first section of the trail is a rocky path.
+It then zigzags up to Gillman’s point (5681m), on the crater rim.
 This section is very steep with a lot of stone scree.
-From Gillman’s Point you will normally encounter snow all the way up to Uhuru peak (5895m).
-Take in the view from the highest point in Africa.
+From there, you will normally encounter snow all the way up to Uhuru peak (5895m).
+Relish the view from the highest point in Africa.
 The descent back to Horombo hut is another 6 hours.
 Total hiking time today is 14 hours.

 Day 7 Marangu Gate (1980m)

-After breakfast, continue your descent (6 hours) down to the Marangu gate.
-You will then drive back to Moshi for celebrations!
+Continue your descent (6 hours) to the Marangu gate.
+Follow with drive back to Moshi for celebrations!

 Day 8 Depart